-Looking for a good piece of glass for your Sony video camera?
+Are you looking for a good piece of glass for your Sony video camera?
 I’m in the same situation.
-I own a Sony FS5 and FS7 (and an A7rii) and I’m looking for a great quality lens.
+I own a Sony FS5 and FS7 (and an A7rii) and I’m always looking for the next best lens.

-I would love to have a lens with aperture 1.4, stabilisation, autofocus, a range of 16 ~ 200, parfocal, no breathing… That lens simply does not exist.
+I would love to have a lens with aperture 1.4, stabilisation, autofocus, a range of 16 ~ 200, parfocal, no breathing… But such a lens simply does not exist.
 Add to that another problem: there are way too many lens options nowadays.
 They all have their positives and negatives.

 How do you choose a lens